murkl/arch-os/docs/REFERENCE.md

 A hybrid ISO already carries its partition table and boot paths - writing it is one raw copy.

 - The image is **not** a question: it is the release this program came from
 - Where it lands **is**: `XDG_DOWNLOAD_DIR` or `~/Downloads`.
-A folder already holding the image and its `.sha256` needs no network and no release
+An image already there is used rather than fetched again
-- A checksum mismatch discards both files rather than keeping a broken one
+- It is checked against the checksum GitHub publishes for that release, and a mismatch discards it rather than keeping a broken one

 **Root only for the write.** `as_root` wraps `umount`, `dd`, `partprobe` - nothing else.
 Everything else runs as you, so a live image never leaves root-owned files in your home.